Dynamics of small bubbles in turbulence in non-dilute conditions: Bubble-fluid interaction

 It shows that only when one goes to extremely high volume fraction of $\alpha \gtrsim10\%$, an appreciable effect on the total kinetic energy is obtained.
 However, even at these very high volume fractions, the quantitative effect on total kinetic energy remains very small, at the sub-5\% level.
 We furthermore point out that the effect on the kinetic energy collapses for different $D$, which is a consequence of the proportionality of the feedback force of each bubble with the bubble volume $\mathcal{V}_p$, making the total feedback force effectively proportional to the local volume fraction, see Eq.~\eqref{eq:bubble_force}.
 Considering the different spectral scales, we also find just small effects, which only become clear at the highest volume fractions.
 We notice an increase of energy at the very smallest scales (highest $k$), corresponding to the scale of the bubbles, followed by a slight attenuation of spectral energy in the dissipative range and an even slighter increase of energy in the forcing and inertial scales.
-This is in agreement with earlier results for two-way coupled bubbles \cite{mazzitelli2003effect}, and can be understood from basic arguments: if one approximates the feedback force as $\bm{f}_p\approx \alpha \frac{\mathrm{D}\bm{u}}{\mathrm{D}t}$, see Eq.~\eqref{eq:bubble_force}, then a substitution into the Navier-Stokes Eq.~\eqref{eq:NS}, reveals that both the energy injection rate $\varepsilon$ as well as the viscosity $\nu$ are effectively enhanced by a factor $1/(1-\alpha)$, which slightly increases the energy in the inertial range and moves the Kolmogorov scale to lower $k$, thereby decreasing the energetic content in the dissipative range.
+This is in agreement with earlier results for two-way coupled bubbles \cite{mazzitelli2003effect}, and can be understood from basic arguments \cite{DeWit2024}: if one approximates the feedback force as $\bm{f}_p\approx \alpha \frac{\mathrm{D}\bm{u}}{\mathrm{D}t}$, see Eq.~\eqref{eq:bubble_force}, then a substitution into the Navier-Stokes Eq.~\eqref{eq:NS}, reveals that both the energy injection rate $\varepsilon$ as well as the viscosity $\nu$ are effectively enhanced by a factor $1/(1-\alpha)$, which slightly increases the energy in the inertial range and moves the Kolmogorov scale to lower $k$, thereby decreasing the energetic content in the dissipative range.
+In this sense, the modulation of the fluid flow due to the presence of bubbles effectively boils down to a decrease of the local fluid density by a factor ($1-\alpha$).

 The relatively small magnitude of the effect of the four-way coupled bubbles on the fluid kinetic energy can be understood from the nature of the back-reaction force itself.
 For fluids laden with heavy particles, strong turbulence attenuation is obtained even at only moderate volume fractions \cite{boivin1998direct,ferrante2003physical,shen2022turbulence,brandt2022particle}, see also the inset in panel (a).
 The massless bubbles, on the contrary, do not carry any momentum themselves.
 As a consequence, the only back-reaction in the case of bubbles is due to their added mass, i.e. the first term in the square brackets in Eq.~\eqref{eq:bubble_force}, while the second term vanishes, yielding only a relatively small force on the underlying flow.